 It contains two terms: the product of capacitance with the voltage derivative, and the product of voltage with the capacitance derivative.
 To get the first term the model multiplies the capacitance from the controllable pin and differentiates the voltage from the voltage-controlled current source which is connected directly to the input pin.
-The second term is derived by multiplying the voltage from the input pin with the differentiated capacitance from the controllable pin.
+The second term is derived by multiplying the voltage from the controllable pin.
 Finally, the adder component accumulates both terms.
 In order to save space and avoid the undesirable interconnections during the model debugging, we created the sub circuits for controllable components.